 One of the most frequently asked questions is whether there is any personal income tax in the UAE.
-However, the UAE does not charge direct income tax on individuals residing in the country.
+Please note that the UAE does not charge direct income tax on individuals residing in the country.

-Value Added Tax, commonly referred to as VAT, is one of the most important taxes in the UAE.
-VAT is an indirect tax that is payable for the consumption of goods and services and is levied at each stage of the supply chain.
-This UAE tax was introduced from 1 January 2018 onwards.
+Value Added Tax, commonly known as VAT, is one of the most important taxes in the UAE for consumers.
+This indirect tax is payable for goods and services and is levied at each stage of the supply chain.
+This UAE tax was introduced on 1st January 2018.

-VAT is usually borne by the end-users with businesses generally collecting and accounting for VAT.
-Registered businesses collect VAT on behalf of the Federal Tax Authority (FTA), who are responsible for implementing VAT and other taxes in the UAE.
+VAT is usually borne by the end-users, with businesses generally collecting and accounting for VAT.
+Registered businesses collect VAT on behalf of the Federal Tax Authority (FTA), which is responsible for implementing VAT and other taxes in the UAE.
 They can then apply for refunds and rebates every quarter.

-However, there are certain items that are zero-rated or exempt from VAT tax in the UAE:
+However, certain items are zero-rated or exempt from VAT tax in the UAE.
+The list includes:

 - Private and public school education